WoWSQL/WoWSQL-go/README.md

 **Error: "Invalid API key for project"**
 - Ensure you're using the correct key type for the operation
 - Database operations require Service Role Key or Anonymous Key
-- Authentication operations require Public API Key or Service Role Key
+- Authentication operations require Anonymous Key (client-side) or Service Role Key (server-side)
 - Verify the key is copied correctly (no extra spaces)

 **Error: "Authentication failed"**
-- Check that you're using Public API Key (not Anonymous Key) for auth operations
+- Check that you're using the correct key: Anonymous Key for client-side, Service Role Key for server-side
 - Verify the project URL matches your dashboard
 - Ensure the key hasn't been revoked or expired